j-yarbrough/j-yarbrough.github.io/_src/portfolio/media.md

 </jy-acc>
 </div>

-<p>Please note that Justin has no control over the accessibility of any links to third-party sites</p>
+Please note that Justin has no control over the accessibility of any links to third-party sites